-With an increasing demand for data-driven analysis and audience engagement improvements, Blockchain technology could be a contributing factor to the overall improvement of the e-sports market.
-The global eSports industry has grown into a multi-million dollar industry at a tremendous pace in recent years.
+With an increasing demand for data-driven analysis and audience engagement improvements, blockchain technology could be a contributing factor to the overall improvement of the esports market.
+The global esports industry has grown into a multi-million dollar industry at a tremendous rate in recent years.

-According to a report published by Newzoo, global eSports raised $906 million in revenues for the year 2018.
+According to a report published by Newzoo, global esports raised $906 million in revenue for the year 2018.
 In 2016, this figure stood at $493 million, jumping to $655 million in 2017, a year-on-year growth of +38.2%.
-So, what is e-sports?
-Also, what happens when e-sports market and the blockchain industry collide?
+So, what is esports?
+Also, what happens when esports market and the blockchain industry collide?

-E-sports refers to competitive gaming organized for professional players.
+Esports refers to competitive gaming organized for professional players.
 Just like traditional sports, there are qualifications, finals, championships, and so on.
-That is to say, it works just like traditional sports, as the sport becomes popular, more people play or tune in to watch live or online, and the games grow.
+Esports works just like traditional sports, as the sport becomes popular, more people play or tune in to watch live or online, and the games grow.

-At the moment, eSports needs more to grow by 2021.
-Many brands invest a total of $694 million (77% of the total market) into eSports in one way or another.
-This amount is expected to grow in 2019, elevate the market to $1 billion in revenue.
+At the moment, esports needs more to grow by 2021.
+Many brands invest a total of $694 million (77% of the total market) into esports in one way or another.
+This amount is expected to grow in 2019, elevating the market to $1 billion in revenue.

-How Blockchain technology can usher in a new era in the eSports market.
+How blockchain can usher in a new era in the esports market

-Blockchain for eSports would deliver a fully transparent environment.
+Blockchain for esports would deliver a fully transparent environment.
 Also, the ease and transparency of financial operations would increase drastically.
-In the long run, a majority of the content that will be available on the blockchain-based eSports platform will be open-sourced.
-More precisely, players would be ranked and earn based on the player’s popularity.
+In the long run, the majority of the content that would be available on the blockchain-based esports platform would be open-sourced.
+Also, players would be ranked and earnings would be calculated based on their popularity.

-The eSports blockchain platform which will act primarily as an underwriter for distributing the allocated funds.
-Leveraging the power of blockchain technology, smart contracts technology will guarantee the platform users automated tracking of their performance on the eSports arena.
+The esports blockchain platform would act primarily as an underwriter for distributing the allocated funds.
+Leveraging the power of blockchain technology, smart contracts would guarantee the platform users automated tracking of their performance on the esports arena.

-The player’s activities will play a part in the overall rank of the player on the world stage.
-Once a player has become an influencer in the platform, he can begin to benefit financially from his influence.
-This is to say, blockchain technology for eSports resolves the complex issues of cooperation among sector players.
-Then, revenues in the eSports market will cease from being centralized among a few individuals, to decentralized for the entire industry will benefit financially from a decentralized infrastructure.
+The player’s activities would play a part in their overall rank on the world stage.
+Once a player has become an influencer on the platform, he can begin to benefit financially from his influence.
+This would resolve the complex issues of cooperation among sector players.
+Revenues in the esports market would then cease from being centralized among a few individuals, and become decentralized for the entire industry.